YashDMahajan/ReviewForYou/README.md

 # ReviewForYou

 * An website in which user can compare the reviews of the products from e-commerce websites like Amazon and Walmart.
-* See others reviews about the service of Amazon and Walmart.
+* You can See others reviews about the service of Amazon and Walmart.
 * You can add your reviews or thoughts about the Amazon and Walmart to help others.

 ## Home Page